 Your outdoor patio should be a comfortable lounging spot, and the unwelcome intrusion of weeds sprouting up from between the stones can be a quick spoiler.

 Dandelions especially grow equally well in sun or shade, and are often the most prominent invaders.
 The deep roots and wildly spreading seeds will create a constant battle no matter how your patio is arranged.
-Fortunately, there is a permanent solution.
+Fortunately, there is a permanent long lasting solution.

 Always begin by pulling out larger plants by hand, being sure to completely remove the entire root.
 After that, you can quickly be rid of the smaller, harder to reach weeds by spraying between bricks with a pressure washer.
 Even if you do not have access to a pressure washer, you can repeat a simple method like this one to achieve the same results with a regular water hose.